nithya240/Spondulator/README.md

 # Spondulator - Financial Education System

-Spondulator is a stock market learning tool designed and developed to help people make better financial decisions in life.
+*Spondulator* is a **stock market learning tool** designed and developed to help people make better financial decisions in life.
 By using this application, the users will not only be able to make the better financial decisions in life but will also gain the confidence to invest in the real-world stock market game and win the same.

 ## Description:

- Spondulator provides a better way to learn the stock market by experiencing the same in the virtual environment, which seems to be intimidating to do so in the real world with the help of real money.
+ *Spondulator* provides a better way to learn the stock market by experiencing the same in the virtual environment, which seems to be intimidating to do so in the real world with the help of real money.
 The system gives some initial amount of virtual money to the users to play with, using which they can look up for the stock data, buy the stock, as well as sell it.
 The application also shows the calculated profit or loss on the total committed money.
 The IBM Watson Cloud technology is used to perform sentiment analysis about any company from different news sources which is then classified into positive, negative or neutral category in order to make an informed decision.
 This can also help to make an investment decision around the company’s future value.
-It is a distributed system which uses the third party API from the IEX cloud to fetch real-time stock value, as well as the IBM Watson Discovery service to get latest news about any company.

 ## Configuration and Running: